uc-cdis/compose-services/README.md

 Docker-compose setup for experimental commons, small commons, or local development of the Gen3 stack.
 Production use should use [cloud-automation](https://github.com/uc-cdis/cloud-automation).

-This setup uses Docker containers for Postgres, IndexD, Fence, Peregrine, Sheepdog, Windmill (data-portal), and nginx.
-Images for the [CDIS microservices](https://github.com/uc-cdis/) and nginx will be pulled from quay.io (master), while Postgres (9.5) images will be pulled from Docker Hub.
-Nginx will be used as a reverse proxy to each of the services.
+This setup uses Docker containers for the [Gen3 microservices](https://github.com/uc-cdis/) and nginx.
+The microservices and nginx images are pulled from quay.io (master), while Postgres (9.5) images are pulled from Docker Hub.
+Nginx is used as a reverse proxy to each of the services.

 In the following pages you will find information about [migrating existing](docs/release_history.md) and [setting up](docs/setup.md) new compose services, [dev tips](docs/dev_tips.md), basic information about [using the data commons](docs/using_the_commons.md), and [useful links](docs/useful_links.md) contributed by our community.